Alma Mater: Anderson '08

 Coleman spent one year at Transylvania after two years as a graduate assistant at Springfield College.
 He has coached All-Americans in the 100m hurdles, 60m hurdles, 60m dash and the men’s long jump.
 He also coached five NCAA National Qualifiers and both the HCAC Male and Female Athletes of the Year.
 Coleman has seen 14 school records and four conference marks fall during his tutelage.

 A 2014 graduate of High Point University, Coleman earned a degree in physical education.
 He earned a masters in physical education at Springfield in 2016.
-Coleman has been certified in strength and conditioning by the USTFCCCA.
+Coleman has earned certifications from the USTFCCCA in strength and conditioning and as a jumps specialist.

 While at High Point, Coleman participated on the track and field team in the high jump, long jump and relays.
 He is a native of Trumbull, Conn.